-Ma ndatory attachments Copy of a Council Resolution indicating that the local government: supports submission of the detailed application - please ensure the project name is included is committed to delivering the project and approves any applicant financial and/or in-kind contributions; and is committed to the management and costs associated with the ongoing operation and maintenance of the infrastructure Project Gantt Chart or Detailed Delivery/Works Schedule showing timeframes for all project stages up to and including project completion If applicable: Letters from other contributors confirming financial or in-kind contributions Detailed Project Plan (refer to template) Project Cash Flow (refer to template) Cost Benefit Analysis or Benefits Assessment (one required based on total project cost - refer to templates) For Road Projects : Letter of support from the Chair of Regional Road and Transport Group (RRTG) or a copy of RRTG minute stating that the project was considered, not funded, but is a priority for the region and worthy of funding CVs for all key project personnel identified in the application Add ditional/optional attachments Additional documentation supporting project readiness such as professional designs ('for tender' or 'for construction'), tender documents, etc Mapping files - for GIS spatial mapping purposes, please attach either an ESRI Shape File or MapInfo Tab File for this project site if available - please attach ALL file layers.
-If building on land not owned or controlled by local government: supporting documentation demonstrating the current status of negotiations with the land owner If the local government will not own, operate and maintain the infrastructure: supporting documentation demonstrating the current status of negotiations with the proposed owner/operator Copies of all supporting documents referred to and relied on as evidence in the application form (unless web addresses/hyperlinks have been provided in the relevant response field)
+- Copy of a Council Resolution indicating that the local government: - supports submission of the detailed application please ensure the project name is included - is committed to delivering the project and approves any applicant financial and/or in-kind contributions; and - is committed to the management and costs associated with the ongoing operation and maintenance of the infrastructure - Copy of written confirmation, e.g. an email, from the local DSD regional office that explicitly states the office endorses the detailed application as it satisfies the program's eligibility requirements please ensure the project name is included - Project Gantt Chart or Detailed Delivery/Works Schedule showing timeframes for all project stages up to and including project completion - If applicable: Letters from other contributors confirming financial or in-kind contributions - Detailed Project Plan (refer to template) - Project Cash Flow (refer to template) - Cost Benefit Analysis or Benefits Assessment (one required based on total project cost refer to templates) - For Road Projects: Letter of support from the Chair of Regional Road and Transport Group (RRTG) or a copy of RRTG minute stating that the project was considered, not funded, but is a priority for the region and worthy of funding - CVs for all key project personnel identified in the application

+Additional/optional attachments

+- Additional documentation supporting project readiness such as professional designs ('for tender' or 'for construction'), tender documents, etc. - Mapping files for GIS spatial mapping purposes, please attach either an ESRI Shape File or MapInfo Tab File for this project site if available - please attach ALL file layers. - If building on land not owned or controlled by local government: supporting documentation demonstrating the current status of negotiations with the land owner - If the local government will not own, operate and maintain the infrastructure: supporting documentation demonstrating the current status of negotiations with the proposed owner/operator - Copies of all supporting documents referred to and relied on as evidence in the application form (unless web addresses/hyperlinks have been provided in the relevant response field)

-Attachment 3
+Attachment 2